 3. More sleep = Less stress.
 According to the APA, “This year’s Stress in America™ survey shows that stress may be interfering with Americans’ sleep, keeping many adults and teens from getting the sleep they need to be healthy.”

 4. Sleep can help you solve problems!
 I am always astonished by the Silva “Glass of Water Technique” to intend to solve a problem while sleeping and then, in the morning, receiving the answer!

 5. Sleep re-sets your energy systems.
-I know that this one I can’t support with proper science because not many people have funded research about your aura, energy bodies and various energy systems quite yet (I’m hopeful for the future!) but I know from experience that sleep helps restore balance and strengthens my own energy field (and those of people around me) very profoundly!
+I know that this one I can’t support with proper science because not many people have funded research about your aura, energy bodies and various energy systems yet (I’m hopeful for the future!) but, I know from experience that sleep helps restore balance and strengthens my own energy field (and those of people around me) very profoundly!

 6. More sleep = more happiness.
 Business Insider explains in their post, “Why Sleep Is Important,” “You know that, but researchers have shown it too, especially in one notable study that followed 909 working women.
 A poor night’s rest affected their happiness as much as tight work deadlines, and it had an even bigger impact on mood than significant income differences in the group.

 7. Sleep is where we restore our cells.
 Our bodies used sleep time to regulate hormones and restore homeostasis in life.
 In How Sleep Works, this process is deeply delineated,